Boston College vs. East Carolina Military Bowl NCAA Football Odds, Plays and Insights | December 27, 2021

 Over/Under Insights

-- Boston College and its opponents have combined to score more than 51.5 points in three of 11 games this season.
+- Boston College and its opponents have gone over the current 51.5-point total in three of 11 games this season.

-- East Carolina has combined with its opponents to score more than 51.5 points in seven of 12 games this season.

-- Monday's total is 2.9 points lower than the two team's combined 54.4 points per game average.
+- The combined points per game average of the two teams, 54.4, is 2.9 points above Monday's over/under.

-- This contest's total is three points greater than the 48.5 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 48.5 points per game, 3.0 fewer than this contest's over/under.

 - Eagles games this season feature an average total of 54.8 points, a number 3.3 points higher than Monday's over/under.